Whatever Your Timeline – We’ve Got Your Malta Itinerary.

-If you need hostel, they can be much cheaper than a hotel and still provide a clean, fun, and/or boutique experience – depending on your style!
-We’ve preloaded the following link to show “Malta” so that you can check out the availability of Malta hostels on Hostelworld.
+If you need a hostel, they can be much cheaper than a hotel and still provide a clean, fun, and/or boutique experience – depending on your style!
+Check out the availability of Malta hostels on Hostelworld.
 There aren’t a ton of hostels in Malta to begin with.
 Many of them are concentrated in Sliema and St. Julian’s with one located on Gozo.
 We talk about a handful of them in the sections below should you need to book anything!

 Malta Itinerary – 3 Days

 Since people seem to be passing through Malta on the way to someplace else or they have found a cheap flight in and out and are just going for a short trip, there’s a need for a quick “3 day Malta itinerary”.